 Constantly diversify your customer base, products and sales locations.
 This will prevent a major loss, if a majority of your customer base is also affected by the hurricane.

-- Bolt tall bookcases and displays to the wall studs.
+- Bolt tall shelves or bookcases and displays to the wall studs.

 - Secure breakable items in a stand using hook-and-loop fasteners.